GalaxyOverMe/Synchronize_Signals/README.md

 # Synchronize_Signals
-Synchronize two signals which have different length using MSE
+Synchronize two signals which have different length using MSE (strictly RMSE)